-7.31 The RO for each Rural Area will allocate the designated spots to candidates of the Rural Area either in accordance with the agreement among the candidates or by the drawing of lots after the end of the nomination period, when the number of candidates contesting in the Rural Area has been ascertained.
-No designated spot will be provided to a candidate who is returned uncontested.
-No display of EAs will be allowed on any designated spots before the allocation (please also see the requirements in para.
-7.37 and Part VII below).
-EAs displayed by the candidates on government land/property other than designated spots are unauthorised display and will be removed, save those EAs displayed in connection with electioneering activities conducted on government land/property with approval by the authorities concerned.
+- 9.33 The RO for the relevant constituency will allocate the designated spots to candidates of his/her constituency either in accordance with the agreement among the candidates or by the drawing of lots after the end of the nomination period, when the number of candidates in the relative constituency has been ascertained.
+No display of EAs will be allowed at any designated spots before the allocation (also see the requirements in para.
+9.39 and Part VII below).
+EAs displayed by the candidates on government land/property other than designated spots are unauthorised and will be removed, save those EAs displayed in connection with electioneering activities conducted on government land/property with approval by the authorities concerned.
 A candidate will be provided with a list of the designated spots allocated to him/her, together with a set of maps to help identify the locations.
+[Amended in July 2008, June 2012 and October 2021] - 9.34 Candidates using the designated spots are required to read and comply with all the requirements and conditions stipulated in the "Conditions for Display of Election Advertisements at Designated Spots", which will be provided to each candidate in the candidate's folder and uploaded onto the

-Candidates using the designated spots are required to read and comply with all the requirements and conditions stipulated in the "Conditions for Display of EAs at Designated Spots", which will be provided to each candidate in the candidate's folder and uploaded onto the website for the RR Elections.
+EAC's website.
 To safeguard the safety of road users, candidates must ensure that the EAs on display do not distract motorists or interfere with the sight lines of motorists and pedestrians, or obscure any traffic sign or traffic light signal.
+[Amended in June 2012 and October 2021]